 This blog has been updated.
 It was originally published 4th April 2018.

-If you’re not sure whether you needed to register or not, you can do so by using ICO’s Registration self-assessment tool.
+If you’re not sure whether you need to register or not, you can do so by using ICO’s Registration self-assessment tool.

 The cost of registering as a data controller

 Organisations that process personal data are being charged a fee dependent upon which of three tiers they fall within: